 IFRS 15 "Revenue from Contracts with Customers" replaces IAS 18 and IAS 11 and relevant interpretations.
 The rules provided for in IFRS 15 apply to all contracts resulting in revenue.
 The fundamental principle of the new standard is the recognition of revenue upon the transfer of control over goods or services to the client at the transaction price.
 All goods or services sold in bundles that can be distinguished as part of the bundle should be recognised separately; in addition, any discounts and rebates on the transaction price should be allocated to individual bundle items.
-If the revenue amount is variable, according to the new standard any variable amounts are classified as revenue, if there is a high probability that in the future there will be no reversal of the period when the benefits of the contract are consumed.
+If the revenue amount is variable, according to the new standard any variable amounts are classified as revenue, if there is a high probability that in the future there will be no reversal of the revenue recognition due to revaluation.
+Furthermore, in accordance with IFRS 15, costs incurred to obtain and secure a contract with a client should be activated and settled over the period when the benefits of the contract are consumed.